Master of Laws (LLM) Program Admissions

 - LLM in United States Law (USL)

-Students applying for the Nashville, Tennessee or Heidelberg, Germany programs will use the Straus Institute Application to apply for admission for the LLM in Dispute Resolution or apply through LSAC.
+Students applying for the Nashville, Tennessee or Heidelberg, Germany programs will use the Straus Institute Application to apply for admission for the Master of Laws in Dispute Resolution or apply through LSAC.
 Electronic submission of applications through LSAC is the preferred application method.

 Enrollment in each of the Straus Institute LLM programs will be limited.
 As a result, applicants are encouraged to apply early.
 It is recommended that international students submit application at least six (6) months prior to their expected start date; applications can be submitted up to one year in advance.

-International students are required to submit their application with these additional requirements.
+International students are required to submit their Master of Laws application with these additional requirements.